-(All modules are at level 7, and all except the project carry 15 credits.)
+(All modules are at level 7, and all apart from the project carry 15 credits.)

-Semester A
+Year 1 Semester A

-Four compulsory modules

-MTH761P Financial Instruments and Markets

-MTH771P Foundations of Mathematical Modelling in Finance
+Two compulsory modules MTH761P Financial Instruments and Markets MTH771P Foundations of Mathematical Modelling in Finance

-MTH786P Machine Learning with Python

-MTH790P Programming in C++ for Finance

-Semester B
+Year 1 Semester B

 In Semester B, students can choose one of three streams.
 The streams have been created to allow students to select electives in a meaningful way according to their career choices while providing flexibility.